Exact and approximate inference in graphical models: variable elimination and beyond: Treewidth approximation for exact inference

-As already mentioned, the complexity of the counting and the optimization tasks on graphical models is heavily linked to the treewidth $\TW(G)$ of the underlying graph $G$.
-If one could guess the optimal vertex ordering, $\pi^*$, leading to $\TW_{\pi^*}(G)=\TW(G)$, then, one would be able to achieve the ``optimal complexity'' $O(K^{\TW(G)}) n$ for solving exactly these tasks (we recall that $K$ is the maximal domain size of a variable in the graphical model).
-However, the problem is that one cannot easily evaluate the treewidth of a given graph.
-The treewidth computation problem is known to be NP-hard \citep{ACP1987}.
+As already mentioned, the complexity of the counting and the optimisation tasks on graphical models is strongly linked to the treewidth $\TW(G)$ of the underlying graph $G$.
+If one could guess (one of) the optimal vertex ordering(s), $\pi^*$, leading to $\TW_{\pi^*}(G)=\TW(G)$, then, one would be able to achieve the ``optimal complexity'' $O(K^{\TW(G)} n) $ for solving exactly these tasks; we recall that $K$ is the maximal domain size of a variable in the graphical model.
+However, the first obstacle to overcome is that the treewidth of a given graph cannot be evaluated easily: the treewidth computation problem is known to be NP-hard \citep{ACP1987}.
+If one has to spend more time on finding an optimal vertex ordering than on computing probabilities in the underlying graphical model, the utility of exact treewidth computation appears limited.
+Therefore, an alternative line of search is to look for algorithms computing a vertex ordering $\pi$ leading to a suboptimal width, $\TW_{\pi}(G)\geq \TW(G)$, but more efficient in terms of computational time.
+In the following, we describe and empirically compare heuristics which simultaneously provide a vertex ordering and an upper bound of the treewidth.
+Performing inference relying on this ordering is still exact.
+It is not optimal in terms of time complexity, but, on some problems, the inference can still be performed in reasonable time.

-In the following subsections we provide a short presentation of the state-of-the-art theoretical and experimental results concerning the exact computation of the treewidth of a graph, and the computation of suboptimal vertex orderings providing approximations of the treewidth in the form of an upper bound.